prince2520/ghostmail/README.md

 ![Github Cover](https://github.com/user-attachments/assets/b93e3f12-8f50-4860-86db-5d9998290b30)

 <p align = "center">
-Ghostmail: Say goodbye to spam, ads, and hackers.
-Ghostmail offers a free, secure, and anonymous disposable email address to keep your inbox clean and safe.
+Ghostmail is a service that allows users to create disposable email addresses.
+These addresses can be used temporarily to protect users' primary inboxes from spam or unwanted messages.
+The service is designed to be secure, anonymous, and easy to use.
 </p>

 <p align="center" width="50%">